 Evaluation of the day

-We gathered some initial reactions from the presenters, as to how they had found the day, and this was all positive.
+> We gathered some initial reactions from the presenters and attendees, how they had found the day and what they had identified as learning.

 These were well received, Hakim had 100% positive feedback on his introduction to the conversational framework – the general response was that it was new to the group and that they would consider it for planning future sessions.
 Two attendees reflected on past learning in simulation and PBL and how this was supported by theory.